rei/rei-cedar-docs/docs/release-notes/spring-2020/README.md

 ### CdrModal Size Prop Removed

 In order to support the CdrModal fullscreen functionality, we have removed it's `size` prop.
 CdrModal will now always display at `640px` wide except when viewed in `xs` screen sizes.

+### CdrTabPanel Accessibility Requirements

+In order to make the CdrTabs component meet accessibility requirements, you must now explicitly set both an `id` and `aria-labelledby` property on CdrTabPanel elements.
+These properties must be unique identifiers, but other than that their content is arbitrary, for example: `<cdr-tab-panel id="foo-tab-panel" aria-labelledby="foo-tab" name="foo">`.
+This allows us to wire up `aria-` tags to correctly link the content of each tab to the header element that activates it.
+See the [CdrTabs docs](../../components/tabs/#props) for more information and examples of usage.

 ## Deprecations